dwjoyce/pythonbook/chapters/More on functions.rst

 3. When a program comes across the ``return`` keyword, control returns immediately to the calling code.
 This is the case even if there is more code after the return statement - this code is effectively out of reach by the program.
 This is why it is called *unreachable* code.

-4. There are two ways of passing in argments with functions.
+4. There are two ways of passing in arguments with functions.
 Firstly, by *position*, so the order of arguments is matched up with the order of parameters.
-Secondly, by *keyword*, so you can specify the name of the paramter, followed by the equals sign, and then the expression (e.g. a value or variable name) that parameter should be given.
+Secondly, by *keyword*, so you can specify the name of the parameter, followed by the equals sign, and then the expression (e.g. a value or variable name) that parameter should be given.